joanapaulaso/PubChemMolSearch/README.md

 ## 📝 Description

 PubChem API App is a user-friendly tool designed to interact with the PubChem database, allowing researchers to easily retrieve chemical compound information.
-This application was developed by Joana Paula Oliveira, a researcher at the Integrated Laboratory of Plants Science (LIBV).
+This application was developed by Joana Paula Oliveira.

 ## ✨ Features